 In Fall 2007, the department had an on campus graduate student enrollment of 34 doctoral and 55 masters students.
 Many graduate students are enrolled full time, but some choose to pursue their degree on a part-time basis.
 Some graduate students are members participating in a special grant, Project TIES.
 Project TIES provides teachers employed by the Chicago Public Schools (CPS) with an opportunity to pursue a graduate degree while working.
 Many Project TIES students complete their studies while employed in CPS by attending courses taught by Department of Special Education faculty in Chicago as well as through distance education and the Internet.
 For more information about Project TIES see: http://education.illinois.edu/SPED/ties/index.html.
 Graduate students in the Department of Special Education come from throughout the U.S. and the world (e.g., Korea, Turkey, Jordan, Taiwan).
 The Champaign-Urbana area has been a welcoming community to international students and their families for several years.

 The undergraduate program is a selective teacher education program housed within a large university.
 Undergraduate students are officially admitted to the Department of Special Education during the spring semester of their freshman year.
 All undergraduates are pursuing their degrees as full time students.
 Currently there are 72 students (sophomores, juniors, and seniors) enrolled in the undergraduate program.
-All undergraduate students are pursuing a bachelors degree in Special Education and the State of Illinois Learning and Behavior Specialist-I (LBS-I) initial teacher certification.
+All undergraduate students are pursuing a bachelors degree in Special Education and the State of Illinois Learning and Behavior Specialist-I (LBS-I) initial teacher licensure.
 Upon the completion of their degree most graduates are employed as special education teachers in public school settings throughout Illinois and in other parts of the U.S.